MS Menu

 Add Selected m/z Signal as Temporary Using this function locks the cursor in the spectrum graph.
 Clicking on any m/z will add the extracted signal of that m/z to the chromatogram if maximum signals in the chromatogram is not achieved yet.

-Add Temporary m/z Signal - Manually… Using this function invokes the Add Temporary m/z Signal Manually dialog described in the section Add Temporary m/z Signal - Manually… allowing to extract the signal on any chosen m/z from the raw data if maximum signals in the chromatogram is not achieved yet.
+Using this function invokes the Add Temporary m/z Signal Manually dialog described in the section Add Temporary m/z Signal - Manually… allowing to extract the signal on any chosen m/z from the raw data.
 It is possible to get a signal for the range of several defined m/z values.

-Remove All Temporary m/z Signals Serves for removing the no-longer necessary temporary added signals from the display in the MS Chromatogram window.
-All temporary added signals will be closed upon invoking this command.
+Remove All Temporary m/z Signals Serves for removing all user-added temporary signals from the display in the MS Chromatogram window.

 Mean and Backgrounds Command opening sub-menu with commands used for setting the mean and background evaluation intervals.